LAGonauta/MetaAudio/README.md

   - 0: Disabled.
   - 1: MetaAudio will also use the system clock to estimate when the sound effect ended. (preferred)
   - 2: MetaAudio will force all sound effects to be played as a stream.
+- al_occluder (when SteamAudio is available.
+0 is GoldSrc-based occluder, 1 is SteamAudio-based occluder)

 # Console commands
 - al_version (shows current MetaAudio version, along with the current OpenAL device and the OpenAL version)